gregdetre/healthyselfjournal/docs/reference/libraries/QUESTIONARY.md

 # Questionary Library Reference

 Questionary is a Python library for building beautiful, interactive command-line prompts with minimal code.
-Selected for the examinedlifejournal init wizard based on active maintenance, comprehensive features, and excellent community support.
+Selected for the healthyselfjournal init wizard based on active maintenance, comprehensive features, and excellent community support.

 ## See also

-- `examinedlifejournal/cli.py` - existing Typer CLI where Questionary will integrate
+- `healthyselfjournal/cli.py` - existing Typer CLI where Questionary will integrate
 - `docs/planning/250917c_publish_to_pypi.md` - deployment planning that may benefit from setup wizard
 - [Official Questionary Documentation](https://questionary.readthedocs.io/) - comprehensive API reference and examples
 - [GitHub Repository](https://github.com/tmbo/questionary) - source code, issues, and examples directory